Luning-Yang/cse15l-lab-reports/index.md

 ```

 The bug occurred because the student added an extra space between the variable "FILE_PATH" and "=".
 This is an error, as when we define a variable in bash script it should not have any extra spaces between the variable and "=".
 Otherwise, bash will interpret the variable as a separate command and thus produce the error "ListExamples.java not found".

+4. The setup info:
+The file & directory are actually the modification of the repo of skill demo 2: https://github.com/ucsd-cse15l-s23/grader-skill-demo2.
+a.
+The file & directory structure needed:
+files: GradeServer.java, Server.java, TestListExamples.java, grade.sh.
+directory: a lib for junit test.

+b.
+The content of each file before fixing the bug:
+GradeServer.java and Server.java are exactly the same as what's in the repo.
+The